rubrikinc/terraform-provider-polaris/docs/data-sources/azure_devops_script.md

   with the Azure CLI signed in (az login) as a Project Collection Administrator in each target organization; the script mints a short-lived Azure DevOps token from that az session, so no personal access token is required.
+  ~> Note: Running the script is an out-of-band step by design.
+To have Terraform run it for you, a null_resource with a local-exec provisioner is one option; add a depends_on from the polaris_azure_devops_organization resource so the script runs before onboarding.
+This runs the script on the machine executing Terraform, which must be signed in to the Azure CLI as a Project Collection Administrator.
+See the azure_devops example module in the terraform-provider-polaris-examples repository for a complete configuration.
   Permission Groups
   Following is a list of features and their applicable permission groups.
 These are used when specifying the feature block.